 Concerned Irish Citizen.

 PS.
-I like Creedence Clearwater Revival too.Tags: international competitiveness, irish corporate tax, olli rehn
+I like Creedence Clearwater Revival too.international competitiveness, irish corporate tax, olli rehn